 I’ve tried to make a comprehensive budget for my Three Passes Trek Guide, but some things have changed since I did the trek in 2018.
 Most importantly, almost all guesthouses past Namche Bazaar will charge you 500 rupees per night.
 Guesthouse owners were tired of people staying for free!
 (Which is completely understandable).

 500 rupees per night at high elevation

 Transport costs will vary greatly depending on where you decide to start the Three Passes Trek without a guide.
 I recommend flying into Lukla if you’re short on time (keep in mind that its common for flights to be delayed or cancelled if there’s low visibility).
 This will set you back $170 x 2 = $340.

 Trekking from Jiri or Salleri saves on flight costs, but you’ll pay for overland transportation from Kathmandu, $15-$20, and for the extra days you’re spending in the mountains, $10-$15 per day.

 If you haven’t purchased any permits before leaving Kathmandu like I did, add an extra 5390 rupees ($54) to take with you to buy the permits on the trek!

 Above, I mentioned a budget for $10 per day for food before Namche, and $30 per day after Namche.
 I thought I could cut down on this cost, but when every meal at high altitude cost $7-9, cups of tea are $2-3, and bottles of water are $3-4, it adds up quickly.

-It’s a good idea to have everything charged before you leave Namche.
-Some of the restaurants, bars, and bakeries in Namche will let you charge for free while you’re spending time at their business.
-As you get to higher altitude, you’ll be spending 200-300 rupees an hour to charge phones and even more for battery packs because the guesthouses are running on solar power.
+Be sure to charge all of your electronics before you leave Namche Bazaar too.
+Some of the restaurants, bars, and bakeries there will let you charge for free while you spend time at their business.
+As you get to higher altitude, you’ll be spending 200-300 rupees an hour to charge phones and even more for battery packs because guesthouses run on solar power.

 WiFi (Everest Link)